Hariana: Famous Personalities

 The land of Hariana has been an abode of many famous personalities who belonged to different fields.
 The city is named after Swami Hari Das who was the guru of the popular singer Tansen.Here there is the resting place of Baba Baghel Singh Ji a Well known Sikh Warrior Who Won Delhi Fighting besides Baba Jassa Singh Ahluwalia.
 In fact, this place was once the famous music gharana as Gujjar Mal Vasudev Raagi and Pandit Telu Ram were the singers as well as residents of Hariana.
 They had Hariana as their tehsil during the Mughal era when they made a Quila in an area called Malot located in proximity to this city.
 Besides that, this town has also provided many freedom fighters such as Lala Lachman Das, Sardar Partap Singh and Pandit Jagat Ram.
 There is a technical institute here named after freedom fighter Pt.
 Jagat Ram, which is called as J.R.
 Government Polytechnic Hoshiarpur.
 Hariana is also the birthplace of Late Ch.
 Kartar Singh, a great social worker and Mahatma Hans Raj, a famous Arya Samaji Leader.

 Places of Interest

 The city of Hariana is widely popular for temples and guruduwaras located here.
 People from varied regions of Punjab state as well as neighbouring states visit these temples.
 However, majority of these visitors come to see Sitla Temple, which has the recognition of being the biggest temple in Hariana region.
 Other temples like Sati Mandir, Sita Ram Mandir, Meera Ji Da Baag, Gugga Pir Mandir, Dharam Sabha Mandir, Gebi Ram Ji Da Mandir, Lakh Data Ji Nkkiwal and Satya Narayan Mandir are also places of interest among the people.
 Besides that, Ram Lila of Hariana is also very famous mainly during the occasion of Dushera, a famous festival of the country.
 In fact, thousands of people come at this city to see the Ram Lila.
 Besides that, this place also attracts visitors for Hari Nam Sankirtan.

-Banking Services

-Banks in a city fulfills many day to day requirements of the people.
-From banking services like saving account, fixed deposit and loans to various monetary schemes of the government, the banks provide us various kinds of profits which help us to live in comfortable manner.
-Therefore, many nationalized as well as private banks of the country have set up their branches in Hariana city of Punjab to eligible its inhabitants for such services.
-These banks offer all kinds of banking services which are utilized by the people here.
-To make your task easier, we are providing a short list at given below that consists of banks in Hariana besides their contact addresses and important codes.